orc721/lostfiles.starter/README.md

 Write your show notes in (plain) text and publish (and sync) your podcasts / radio talk shows; learn more [jekyll-octopod »](https://jekyll-octopod.github.io)

+Brought to you by:

+{% include avatar.html handle="haslinger" name="Stefan Haslinger" %}

 Try on the command line:

 ```